-The WI RCs and WECC recognize that the RASRS has provided vital, in depth technical expertise on RAS.
-The unique use of RAS within the WI requires coordination between many RCs.
+The WI RCs and WECC recognize that the RASRS has provided vital expertise on RAS.
+The use of RAS within the WI requires coordination between many RCs.
 As such, WECC will continue to support RAS reviews through the RASRS, which will provide scheme reviews, advice, and recommendations to the RCs to support their responsibilities.

-1 Defined in Reliability Standard TPL-001-4 or its successor.
+&lt;sup>1 Defined in Reliability Standard TPL-001-4 or its successor.

-Figure 1-Western Interconnection RAS review process.
+Figure 1 - Western Interconnection RAS review process.